 The Philip and Muriel Berman Museum of Art at Ursinus College will present Christo & Jeanne-Claude: The Tom Golden Collection, opening in June 2022.
 The exhibition comprises over 125 original drawings, collages, prints, photographs and sculptures representing the impressive scope of the artists’ careers between 1961 and 2001.
 As partners for more than 40 years, Christo and Jeanne-Claude created lasting environmental installation art throughout the world.
 Because their large-scale public projects were temporary, the preliminary designs included in the exhibition remain as important evidence of these installations.
 Capturing the transcendent nature of the artists’ practice, the collection illustrates the fearless yet playful nature through which Christo and Jeanne-Claude pushed the boundaries of traditional drawing, sculpture and architecture.
 Drawings and collages of the large-scale public works, which served as preparatory models and later as documentation of the ephemeral work, include illustrations of Running Fence (California, 1972-76), Surrounded Islands (Miami, 1980-1983), The Pont Neuf Wrapped (Paris, 1975-1985) and Wrapped Reichstag (Berlin, 1972-1995).
 Many other realized and unrealized projects, such as Wrapped Woman (1968) and Package on Radio Flyer (1993), are also represented in original drawings.
 These materials, valuable for their aesthetic and technical profundity, offer a glimpse into the conceptual and problem-solving phases of Christo and Jeanne-Claude’s design process.
 The sale of such experimental documentation helped finance the artists’ open-air artwork, often quite expensive and challenging to produce.

-The circulating exhibition is organized by the Sonoma County Museum, Santa Rosa, CA which received the collection in 2001 as a donation by Tom Golden.
+The circulating exhibition is organized by The Museum of Sonoma County, Santa Rosa, CA which received the collection in 2001 as a donation by Tom Golden.
 Exhibition Tour Management by Landau Traveling Exhibitions, Los Angeles, CA.